Surf, suds and stock tips: Millennials find place at Stocktoberfest

-SAN DIEGO Actress Rachel Fox was just 15 when she made her first, and worst, stock market trade using money she had earned on "Desperate Housewives."
+SAN DIEGO (Reuters) - Actress Rachel Fox was just 15 when she made her first, and worst, stock market trade using money she had earned on "Desperate Housewives."

 "Never again.
 That was a one-time thing," Fox said about the underperforming penny stock.
 "You gotta think long term."